ExpressVPN Keys Review and Pricing in 2026

 Buying a subscription to ExpressVPN was easy.
 All we needed to do was enter our email and fill out our credit card information.
 They didn’t take cryptocurrency as a payment method, so our information was tied to our account.
 That’s a bigger con for their VPN service, since the main point of a VPN is to make you anonymous online.

-FYI: If we subscribed for the two-year plan to take advantage of the savings, ExpressVPN would auto-renew at $116.95 per year.
-That comes out to nearly $10 per month.
-While a price increase after the initial term is standard for the industry, that pricing is higher than the $5 to $7 per month that we’re used to.
+FYI: If we subscribed for the annual plan to take advantage of the savings, ExpressVPN would auto-renew at the then-current rate.
+While a price increase after the initial term is standard for the industry, that pricing may be higher than the $5 to $7 per month that we’re used to with some competitors.

 We unfortunately hit a snag after filling out our payment information and hitting ‘Subscribe Now.’
 ExpressVPN wouldn’t take our payment, even after several tries.
 We had to switch to PayPal using the same credit card to get it to work.
 It finally went through, and we were prompted to either use their randomly generated password or choose our own password for our account.
 We opted for the latter.
-Take note, that’s only for the account password.
-We strongly recommend using a different master password for your Keys vault.
+Keep in mind, that’s only for the account password.
+We strongly recommend creating a separate, unique master password for your Keys vault to maximize your security.
 More on that later.

 >> Read About: Is PayPal Safe?
 What You Need to Know